July 13

 Romantic love is part of the love that Jesus preaches in the Gospels.
 It works the same way.
 If deep romantic love is present between two people, what has been called "soul love," everything will change.
 Such is the case presented in the movie "The Adjustment Bureau."
 David and Elise's love of each other was a "soul love."
 Even though there were periods of time when they were not together, the love they had for each other did not cease.
 It affected everything they did.

 Because most of us choose marriage, most of us will develop such a love for someone else, and we must live it out with our chosen friend in marriage.
-But the point of this meditation, and the point of the spiritual life is that Jesus' idea of love extends to every Christian.
-Because of Jesus' law of love, every part of the Christian's life should change.
+But the point of this meditation, and the point of the spiritual life is that Jesus's idea of love extends to every Christian.
+Because of Jesus's law of love, every part of the Christian's life should change.
 As Jesus told us, the love that we have for God and for each other is a love that will affect everything we do.
-In Jesus' words, "all will know" that we have chosen a different lifestyle because love should change everything we do in a fundamental way.
+In Jesus's words, "all will know" that we have chosen a different lifestyle because love should change everything we do in a fundamental way.

 It is a sad commentary that much of our Christian history does not reflect such a change.